RUGGI0/assignment1_rt/README.md

 1. **distance_node** – Supervisory logic responsible for collision detection, freeze control, teleportation, and pen management.
 2. **ui_node** – A command-line user interface that allows manual control of either turtle for timed velocity commands.

-Both nodes communicate using ROS topics and services to ensure safe movement, predictable behaviour in collisions, and responsive control.
+Both nodes communicate using ROS2 topics and services to ensure safe movement, predictable behaviour in collisions, and responsive control.

 ---